 Won Court Challenges vs. Individual Healthcare Mandate

-Major bi-partisan legal victory against the federal healthcare law NFIB’s Small Business Legal Center won in two separate federal court rooms.
+Major legal victory against the federal healthcare law NFIB’s Small Business Legal Center won in two separate federal court rooms.

 The Supreme Court heard our case, NFIB v.
 Sebelius